ibm-cloud-docs/vpc/par-about.md

 # About public address ranges
 {: #about-par}

-You can now create and use public address ranges in the Frankfurt and Madrid regions in your accounts that have been approved for access.
-For access to Public Address Ranges for VPC, contact your IBM representative.
+You can now create and use public address ranges in the Frankfurt and Madrid regions, if your account has been approved for access.
+To request access to Public Address Ranges for VPC, contact your IBM representative.
 {: preview}

 A public address range is a contiguous set of public IPs that you can reserve and bind to a VPC in an availability zone.